During the COVID-19 pandemic, we remain available to our clients. Please don’t hesitate to contact us if you have any questions!

 1. Make a claim under your insurance for Underinsured Coverage (UIM)

 a.
 This coverage is something you can pay for to make sure you can get all of your claims paid if the at-fault driver does not have enough coverage.
 Many people drive with the state minimum coverage.
 And, in an accident, the minimum coverage (now $25,000.00 as of July 2020) is not enough to cover all medical bills and pain and suffering.
-If you have UIM coverage, your insurance company steps in and pays you what the at-fault should have paid you.
-And this does not affect your premiums because you are not at-fault for the accident.
+If you have UIM coverage, your insurance company steps in and pays you what the at-fault driver should have paid you.
+And this does not affect your premiums because you are not at fault for the accident.

 2. Claim the driver in court